cleanlab/cleanlab/README.rst

 .. |coverage| image:: https://codecov.io/gh/cgnorthcutt/cleanlab/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/cgnorthcutt/cleanlab

 ``cleanlab``  finds and cleans label errors in any dataset using state-of-the-art algorithms for learning with noisy labels and estimating the complete joint distribution of label noise. ``cleanlab`` is fast: its built on optimized algorithms and parallelized across all CPU threads automatically. ``cleanlab`` implements the family of theory and algorithms called **confident learning** with provable guarantees of exact noise estimation and label error finding (when model output probabilities are exact).

+News!
+As of version 0.0.9, ``cleanlab`` now supports multi_label in addition to multiclasss learning :)

 Its called ``cleanlab`` because it CLEANs LABels.